Best Things to Do in Pisa in 1 Day

 Though you might not need one full day in the city, I recommend starting early because Pisa normally gets very busy.

 It will be busy all day, so at 9 am, you will be able to take some nice pictures without too many other people in them.

-My tip is to visit Piazza del Duomo first because this is the busiest place in all of Pisa – for good reason and it is a must see in 1 day in Pisa.
+My tip is to visit Piazza del Duomo first because this is the busiest place in all of Pisa – for a good reason, and it is a must-see in 1 day in Pisa.
 Because here is where you will find the Leaning Tower of Pisa, as well as the Baptistery, which shares the piazza with the imposing Camposanto (sacred burial ground) and the Cathedral.

-You will need tickets to visit all of these – the cathedral is free to visit, but you will still need to get a ticket with dedicated time on it.
-You can get the ticket for the Cathedral at the ticket shop (well signed), but if you want to visit any of the other attractions, you need to pay.
+You will need tickets to visit all of these – the cathedral is free to visit, but you will still need to get a ticket with a dedicated time on it.
+You can get the Cathedral ticket at the ticket shop (well signed), but you need to pay if you want to visit any of the other attractions.

 AND I advise buying the tickets in advance if you don’t want to stand in line forever or don’t want to come super early so you can be the first one in line.

 So, here are the main attractions on Piazza del Duomo:

 Visit the cathedral – it is free!
 Okay, you probably want to know a bit more, so here is the info…